Student Services

 Barons Early Learning Preschool

-Our Program:
+Our Program

-For the 2023-24 school year, the Barons Early Learning Preschool offers special education classrooms and itinerant services.
-Parents and staff collaborate to offer services that best fit individual student needs.
-Our preschool program incorporates typically developing children as peer models.
-We are a licensed program that follows the Ohio Early Learning Standards outlined by the Ohio Department of Education.
+Barons Early Learning Preschool offers special education classrooms, fluency group programming, and itinerant services.
+Families and staff work collaboratively to design services that best meet each child’s individual needs.
+The preschool program also includes typically developing children as peer models.
+As a licensed program, Barons Early Learning Preschool follows the Ohio Early Learning Standards as outlined by the Ohio Department of Education and Workforce.

 Benefits for special needs students: